-I hope that this post finds everyone doing well, being happy, healthy and exceedingly wealthy!
-Great way to start a new post, right?
-While my wish for everyone is wonderful, and it would be great if just wishing these things could make them happen, it would be quite unrealistic of me to expect that mere wishes were truths.
-We are all imperfect creatures, living in an imperfect world, and nothing will ever be absolutely perfect for us in our lives.
-We will certainly achieve some instances of success and happiness in our lives, but having an unrealistic expectation of our success and happiness simply sets us up for disappointment.
-Lionel Shriver, American journalist and author, said it best when she said “Expectations are dangerous when they are both too high and uninformed.”
+I hope that this post finds everyone doing well, being happy, and making money!
+Great way to start, right?
+While it would be great if just wishing for things could make them happen, it would be quite unrealistic to expect that mere wishes were truths.
+We are all imperfect creatures, living in an imperfect world; nothing will ever be perfect.
+We will certainly achieve some level of success and happiness, but having unrealistic expectations regarding that success and happiness simply sets the stage for disappointment.
+Lionel Shriver, American journalist and author, said it best: “Expectations are dangerous when they are both too high and uninformed.”

-We have all been guilty of having unrealistic expectations.
-We always assume that something will be better than it is, or that we will get more than we are really paying for in a transaction.
-We are programmed to always want more, and are often disappointed when our expectations are not met.
-Whenever a client has unrealistic expectations about a service that they are purchasing, this sets the stage for problems to occur.
+Unrealistic expectations affect us all.
+We always assume that something is going to be better than it is, or that we’re going to get more than we’ve paid for in a transaction.
+Humans seem to be programmed to always want more, and we’re disappointed when our expectations are not met.

-Looking at this from a different perspective (which, incidentally, is a practice that you should embrace early and often), the real problem may not lie with the client.
-The problem may lie with the service provider, as they are the one who did not take the time to temper the client’s expectations, setting up proper boundaries regarding the transaction.
+Looking at this from a different perspective (which, incidentally, is a practice we should embrace early and often), the real problem may not lie with our client.
+The problem likely lies with us, their home inspector, as we are the ones who didn’t take the time to adjust their expectations and set up proper guardrails regarding the inspection.

-Unfortunately, this is an unrealistic expectation on our part.
-Problems will happen, things will break, people will be disappointed.
-By heading off these issues up front, and aligning our client’s expectations with reality, we can often lessen or eliminate the stress that occurs when the inevitable problems do happen.
+Ironically, this happens to be an unrealistic expectation on our part.
+Problems will happen, things will break, and people will be disappointed.
+By addressing the elephant in the room ahead of time and aligning our client’s expectations with reality, we can often lessen (or completely eliminate) the stress that comes when things go wrong.

 Would you like to get an email every Friday where we share the newest things we’ve discovered about home inspections?
 CLICK HERE to sign up.